JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-Airbnb-style-guide-chapter-1.md

 <br>
 ### Next Up: References

-In the next post I'll explain why you should avoid using `var` to declare variables.
+Next Saturday I'll explain why you should avoid using `var` to declare variables.